Why Enroll Your Child in Our Dance Classes?

 Dance training must be age-appropriate for the young student – physically, socially and emotionally.
 In order to train effectively and safely, young dancers should be learning skills that their developing bodies are ready.
 Progression in levels is a very important factor.
 A studio should be able to provide a program which offers the student a chance to progress from a beginning dancer with the right foundations, level by level to more advanced concepts.

-We describe our studio as “family-friendly”.
+We describe our Dance Academy as “family-friendly”.
 We teach classes which are age appropriate and we provide a wholesome environment for positive learning.
-Technically our studio provides achievement goals by levels so that we can make sure that students are ready to advance to the next level of training.
+Technically our school provides skill achievement goals by levels so that we can make sure that students are ready to advance to the next level of training.
 Our goal is to develop a strong foundation whereby the dancer can move to appropriate levels as they advance within our program.
 Teachers work together to determine the correct placement of every individual student at our studio.
-The dancer becomes a part of our dance family and we take consider their advancement carefully.
+The dancer becomes a part of our dance family, as they learn and grow.
+We take consider their advancement carefully.

 What Type of Dance Floor Is Used?